TheRealAnonymous008/quartz/content/details/machine learning/applications/Applications of Reinforcement Learning.md

 			* Agents with higher skill earn income by building products and buying from low skill agents.
 		* *The AI policy maker achieves a better trade-off between equality and productivity than baseline methods*.
 			* Under the AI economist, lower income workers have lower tax burden
-			* The worker agents learn to game the system by alternating between their [[Dynamic Games of Incomplete Information|types]] based from whether they are high skilled or low skilled.
+			* The worker agents learn to game the system by alternating between their types] based from whether they are high skilled or low skilled.
 		* *AI and human behavior differs substantially*.
 Humans display a higher frequency of adversarial behavior
 	* *Limitations*
 		* They do not model the behavioral aspect of economics and the interactions between people